Search

 Mixture of baking soda and water to remove stains

 This kitchen staple comes in handy in countless different situations, and now you have one more to add to your list.
-Baking soda works to neutralize the smells that can get stuck in the armpits of your shirt.
-All you have to do is make a paste of baking soda and warm water and rub it into the underarms of your shirt.
+Baking soda neutralizes the smells that can get stuck in your shirt’s armpits.
+All you have to do is make a paste of baking soda and warm water and rub it into your shirt’s underarms.
 Let the paste sit for 15 minutes, or even better yet, overnight.
-Then wash it normally.
+Then, wash it normally.

 2. Baking soda & hydrogen peroxide